Generalized Maximum Likelihood Estimators and their applications to stratified sampling and post-stratification with many unobserved strata: Problem formulation and various approaches.

-However, in typical cases, strata are not missing completely at random, e.g., as mentioned, strata with higher rates of unemployment are known to have smaller response rates.
-Hence their corresponding $K_i$ are smaller and are more likely to be missing, or, equivalently, more likely to have $K_i=0$.
+However, in typical cases, strata are not missing completely at random, e.g., as mentioned, strata with higher rates of unemployment are known to have lower response rates.
+Hence their corresponding $K_i$ are smaller and those strata are more likely to be missing, or, equivalently, more likely to have $K_i=0$.

 Note: when $K_i \equiv K >0$, the Extreme--Collapsing and the Naive estimators are identical.